-There's a new, premium fertiliser on the market with a uniquely local point of difference, and for $8 a bag, it will sure help your lawn and plants grow.
+There's a new, premium fertiliser on the market with a uniquely local point of difference that will sure help your lawn and plants grow.

 Emerge struvite is made right here in Tāmaki Makaurau.
 In fact, it's a produce of phosphorus and nitrogen that crystalises during the wastewater treatment process.
 The natural, renewable resource is extracted, sun-dried, sieved and sorted at our resource recovery facility within the Māngere Wastewater Treatment Plant.